beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 Remember when I said that even if you had not heard about higher order functions before reading this, you had probably already used them anyway.
 Well, turns out that javascript has some built in higher order functions that operates on arrays.
 Let's take a look at 3 of them, and why you should use them instead of regular loops.

-### Array.map
+### Array.prototype.map

-`Array.map` is a function takes a callback function and runs it over over each element in the array, returning a new array.
+`Array.prototype.map` is a function takes a callback function and runs it over over each element in the array, returning a new array.
 It's great for transforming the values of an array without mutating them.¨

 Lets say you have a shopping cart with some items.
 These items have a `quantity` and an `itemPrice`, but for presentational purposes, you want to show the total price.
 Mapping the `products` array to a new one and adding a `totalPrice` property is a prefect usage of the `map` function.